FUSIONFoundation/efsn/README.md

 ### Run a Miner using your image

-`docker run -it -p 40408:40408 -v YOURDIRECTORY:/fusion-node fusionnetwork/efsn2 -u <account to unlock> -e MyFusionMiner`
+`docker run -it -p 40408:40408 -v YOURDIRECTORY:/fusion-node fusionnetwork/efsn2 -u <account to unlock> -e MyFusionMiner -a`

 Remember to: